 the fraudulent nature of RTS' samples.
 Our results are very similar to

-the ones in the paper, although not identical possibly due to the minor difference in number of data points as pointed earlier.
+the ones in the paper, although not identical which is possibly due to the minor difference in the number of data points as illustrated earlier.

 \subsubsection{Equal digits analysis}\label{equal-digits-analysis}

-This test follows from the assumptions made from the previous one, and the claim is that in case of genuine data, one should see an equal
+This test follows the assumptions made from the previous one (what are the assumptions), and the claim is that as for genuine data, one should see an equal

 pair of terminal digits only in 1/10 of the samples.
 In this case the